REL 2010. Introduction to Religion and Culture. 3 Hours.

 REL 3500.
 Women and Gender in Early Christianity.
 3 Hours.

-Also offered as WGST 3500.
+Also offered as WGSS 3500.
 A study of images and representations of women and gender in the New Testament and other early Christian texts including apocrypha, pseudepigrapha, and Gnostic writings with special attention paid to historical and contemporary significance.

 REL 3505.
 Varieties of Early Christianity.
 3 Hours.